xian-network/owned_streamer/README.md

 The Owned Streamer Contract is a specialized smart contract designed to manage token streaming operations with centralized control.
 It serves as a secure wrapper around the XIAN currency contract's streaming capabilities, providing owner-controlled access to stream creation and management.

+A key feature of this contract is its ability to be renounced by the owner, effectively making any existing streams immutable.
+Once ownership is renounced, no one can modify or cancel the streams, ensuring that token distribution continues exactly as initially configured.
+This makes it particularly suitable for creating trustless, immutable payment streams that cannot be tampered with after setup.

 This contract is particularly useful for scenarios where:
 - Token distribution needs to be controlled by a single entity
 - Automated, time-based token distribution is required
 - Streams need to be managed and potentially cancelled by an administrator
 - Token streaming needs to be combined with proper access control
+- Immutable, trustless payment streams are required (through ownership renouncement)
+- Long-term token distribution needs to be guaranteed without possibility of interference

 ## Features